goyaldhara/calculator-1/README.md

 # calculator

-This is a calculator written in HTML and Javascript
+This is a calculator written in HTML, CSS and Javascript